 Out of options, we contacted GoDaddy and was transferred to a gentleman on their Pro plan support team.
 After explaining the performance issue to him, we were told that:

 - The problem is likely due to website plug-ins and that we need to disable them.
 After telling him that the same site ran much faster in our development server, we were told that…

-- The service they provide was in beta, he had no tools or software to diagnose the problem, which is just nonsense because…
+- The service they provide was in beta, and he had no tools or software to diagnose the problem, which is just nonsense because…

-- We were able to install a plug-in to see that the server load was constantly over 20, which means their hosting plan is oversold at least 4 times for a 4 core server.
-This is something he could’ve easily checked by running a “uptime” command in the server terminal, but he either did not have the knowledge, capability or desire to do anything about it, other than blaming the problem on our website design and software.
+- We installed a plug-in to see that the server load was constantly over 20, which means their hosting plan is oversold at least 4 times for a 4 core server.
+This is something he could’ve easily checked by running an “uptime” command in the server terminal.
+Still, he either did not have the knowledge, capability, or desire to do anything about it, other than blaming the problem on our website design and software.
 The screenshot below shows that the GoDaddy server our client’s site was on had a server load average of 30+ (4th line).

-We ended up ditching GoDaddy’s server and moved our client’s site to own server in Toronto, Canada running on solid state drives.
+We ended up ditching GoDaddy’s server and moved our client’s site to its own server in Toronto, Canada running on solid-state drives.
 The load time is now consistently under 2 seconds.
-It’s worth noting that the issues we encountered with this client’s site is not an isolated case; we have other clients that currently host with GoDaddy who have had similar issues, and we’ll be transitioning them away from GoDaddy.
+It’s worth noting that the issues we encountered with this client’s site are not an isolated case; we have other clients currently host with GoDaddy who have had similar issues, and we’ll be transitioning them away from GoDaddy.

 If you’re looking for a reliable web hosting company, there are better web hosting providers out there, such as FlyWheel, SiteGround, and InMotion, depending on your needs.
 If you already have a website but don’t want to deal with the maintenance or monitoring yourself, contact us to learn about our website maintenance plan.